istio/istio.io/_docs/tasks/traffic-management/ingress.md

 ---
-title: Istio Ingress Controller
+title: Istio Ingress
-overview: Describes how to configure the Istio ingress controller on Kubernetes.
+overview: Describes how to configure Istio Ingress on Kubernetes.

 order: 30